ethyca/fides/README.md

 ### Step Four: Create an Erasure Policy

-Now you'll create another Policy, `example-erasure-policy`, that describes how to `erase` data with the same category, by replacing values with null.
+Now you'll create another Policy, `example_erasure_policy`, that describes how to `erase` data with the same category, by replacing values with null.

 ### Step Five: Issue a Privacy Request to erase data and verify

-The last step is to issue a Privacy Request using `example-erasure-policy` to remove identifiable user-provided data related to "jane@example.com".
+The last step is to issue a Privacy Request using `example_erasure_policy` to remove identifiable user-provided data related to "jane@example.com".
 Then we'll re-run step #3 again to see what data is remaining for data category `user.provided.identifiable`:

 ```json